ros2/design/articles/101_build_tool.md

 ## Possible Approaches

 In terms of flexibility neither of the existing build tools can already support the superset of features described in this article.
-There are two different paths possible to reach the goal of a universal build tool:
+There are multiple different paths possible to reach the goal of a universal build tool which fall into two categories:

+- One approach is to incrementally evolve one of the existing tools to satisfy the described goals.
+- Another approach would be to start "from scratch".

+### Evolve catkin_make, catkin_make_isolated, or ament_tools

+Since neither of these three build tools has the feature richness of `catkin_tools` it is considered strictly less useful to starting building upon one of these build tools.

 ### Evolve catkin_tools

-One approach is to incrementally evolve one of the existing tools to satisfy the described goals.
-Since `catkin_tools` is in many aspects the most complete build tool it should be one being evolved.
+Since `catkin_tools` is in many aspects the most complete build tool it should be the one being evolved.
 While `ament_tools` has a few features `catkin_tools` currently lacks (e.g. plain CMake support without a manifest, Windows support) the feature richness of `catkin_tools` makes it a better starting point.

 The following items are highlighting some of the necessary efforts (not a complete list):